Ginger-Leo/Philosophers/README.md

 	3.6.
 Zeroes: OK;
 4. Added zero checks with ft_atoi() in parsing();
 5. Reduced redundancies in the code.
 Works the same, but now its more readable;
+6. Reestructured files for organization;
+7. Initialized the mutex lock within philosophize(), but there is no output coming from the threads;
 ```